From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Experiment Setup

 \subsection{Evaluation variants}

 We use three different variants of each benchmark: the original \gls{nlg} version, the \gls{mc} version and the \gls{ll} version.
-In the \gls{nlg} variant, the model receives a question and must produce an answer as free text, while in the \gls{ll} and \gls{mc} variants, it is given the question along with either a single correct answer option (\gls{ll}) or multiple (a correct and multiple incorrect) answer options (\gls{mc}) and calculates the probabilities assigned to them.
+In the \gls{nlg} variant, the model receives a question and must produce an answer as free text.
+In the \gls{ll} and \gls{mc} variants, it is given the question along with either a single correct answer option (\gls{ll}) or multiple (a correct and multiple incorrect) answer options (\gls{mc}) and calculates the probabilities assigned to them.
 In Table~\ref{tab:cost_gen_mc_ll}, we illustrate these settings.

 To judge the accuracy of the outputs different metrics are considered depending on the task.
 For the generative formulation, exact (token-by-token) or proximity (e.g. BLEU) matching with the gold answer are used.
 For the \gls{mc} formulation, the model is considered to have selected the correct answer if it was the one with the highest probability.
-Since \gls{ll} only scores the correct answers, we calculate the overall probability mass of a given benchmark\footnote{We sum the log-likelihood of the samples in the benchmark.} and we expect that it correlates with quality of the model's capability without calculating an exact correctness value.
+Since \gls{ll} only scores the correct answers, we calculate the average log-probability ($mean_{i=1..N}log\hat{P}(y_i|x_i)$\footnote{We take (character) length normalized values: $log\hat{P}(y_i|x_i) = logP(y_i|x_i)/|y_i|$.}) of correct answers ($y_i$) of questions ($x_i$) in a given benchmark and we expect that it correlates with quality of the model's capability without calculating an exact correctness value.
 We detail calculating correlation in Section~\ref{sec:ex_setup_metrics}.

 As shown in Equation~\ref{eq:time_complexity}, log-likelihood evaluates the probability of a fixed target sequence in a single forward step, multiple choice evaluates the given (\( K \)) candidate sequences in one forward step each, while generative decoding generates one token in each forward step over \( T \) time steps (maximum output tokens).
 For further details about the exact calculations we refer to \citet{eval-harness}.